Fluctuation-induced Hall-like lateral forces in a chiral-gain environment: Chiral gain

 If the electro-optic effect is sufficiently weak (i.e., $\omega _ 0$ is much smaller than any other relevant frequencies), we can approximate

 where we defined $\widetilde\omega _ \mathrm{sp} = \sqrt{\omega _ \mathrm{sp} ^ 2 - \gamma ^ 2/4}$.
 The real part of the complex dispersion relation clearly exhibits the direction dependence of the SPR.
 Remarkably, the SPP dispersion in Eq.~\eqref{eq:omsp_mod_approx} exhibits asymmetric behavior along the $y$-direction---that is, perpendicular to the applied bias.
 In particular, the imaginary part, which governs the plasmon lifetime, is sensitive to the sign of $k_y$.
 As we will further discuss in Section \ref{subsec:quasi-static}, this asymmetry underlies the emergence of a fluctuation-induced Hall-like lateral force.

-The direction dependence arises from the spin-momentum locking of surface plasmons~\cite{bliokh2015quantum,van2016universal} combined with our polarisation-dependent gain, which originates a ``gain-momentum locking''~\cite{serra2024gain,prudencio2024topological}.
-Specifically, since the handedness of the plasmons is determined by their propagation direction, and the non-Hermitian effects are governed by the handedness, the gain becomes locked to a particular propagation direction, while the opposite direction experiences enhanced dissipation.
+The direction dependence of surface plasmons arises from the spin-momentum locking~\cite{bliokh2015quantum,van2016universal} combined with our polarisation-dependent gain, which originates a ``gain-momentum locking''~\cite{serra2024gain,prudencio2024topological}.
+Specifically, since the handedness of the plasmons is determined by their propagation direction, and the non-conservative effects are governed by the handedness, the gain becomes locked to a particular propagation direction, while the opposite direction experiences enhanced dissipation.

 The imaginary part of the complex dispersion relation determines the system's stability.
 One can show that

 Thus, the system is stable when the electro-optic effect is weak ($\omega _ 0 < \widetilde\omega _ \mathrm{sp}$).